Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 Here are the three articles that I recently analyzed to reach my current conclusion:

-## A Randomized Trial of Hydroxychloroquine as Postexposure Prophylaxis for Covid-19
+## A Randomized Trial of Hydroxychloroquine as Post-exposure Prophylaxis for Covid-19

 [This study](https://doi.org/10.1056/NEJMoa2016638) examined HCQ as prophylaxis in high-risk exposures to SARS-CoV-2.
 11.8% (49/414) of the group receiving HCQ contracted CoViD-19 compared to 14.3% (58/407) of the placebo group.
 This is a small gap in favor of HCQ but doesn't remotely approach statistical significance (p=0.35).
 My conclusion of this study is that it's very unlikely HCQ will prevent you from contracting CoViD-19 even if you know you were exposed and start taking the drug right away.
 I think the big takeaway here, though, is that only 10-15% of people with high or moderate-risk exposures contracted the disease.